 As a prose stylist Straub is one of the very finest in horror and his slow and sure reveal of this New England town beset by horrors both real and imagined is masterful and enthralling.
 The "thinking cloud" isn't necessarily fatal and much creepiness is found in the bizarre behavior suddenly exhibited by the townspeople.
 He digs deep into the sheer wrongness of what's happening to Hampstead and boy, it's disturbing.
 His set pieces are magnificent, full of towering and mind-numbing terror and harrowing images of a gleeful and savage inhumanity.
 Characters react realistically and I believe I felt a palpable sadness and shock when some of them died.
 The carnage is astonishing in places.
 Those policemen in the movie theater... the children who drown... the likable young reporter who ventures into Krell's old home... that tidal wave of blood and mangled bodies.
 And that's barely a scratch on the surface.

-There is so very much to recommend about Floating Dragon that I don't think anyone will be surprised to find out that the climax of this 600-page novel doesn't quite seem worthy of what's gone before.
+Floating Dragon that I don't think anyone will be surprised to find out that the climax of this 600-page novel doesn't quite seem worthy of what's gone before.
 I'm almost to the point where I don't even like reading the ends of some novels because I just know they're going to be a letdown as they rush - or meander - to tie everything up.
 I didn't dislike the hallucinogenic climactic battle between good and evil but it's certainly not the best thing about the novel; surely its many, many brilliantly done scenes of calamity and woe are that.
 The horror fan's cup do runneth over.
-Yep, still and all, Floating Dragon is an absolute must-read.
+Yep, still and all, Floating Dragon is an absolute '80s horror fiction must-read.